 (17) Any other pertinent health information necessary to assure that those persons providing care for the child have adequate information to provide such care.

-(G) The PCSA may use the child's health care record prepared pursuant to this rule as a source document in completing the JFS 01443 "Child's Education and Health Information" form (rev. 2/2006) or other comparable form as required in rule 5101:2-38-08 of the Administrative Code, if applicable.
+(F) The PCSA may use the child's health care record prepared pursuant to this rule as a source document in completing the JFS 01443 "Child's Education and Health Information" form (rev. 8/2010) or other comparable form as required in rule 5101:2-38-08 of the Administrative Code, if applicable.

-(J) A PCSA shall maintain a record of a child's health care as a distinct part of the child's case record pursuant to rule 5101:2-33-23 of the Administrative Code, if applicable.
+(H) The custodial PCSA or PCPA shall provide a copy of a child's health care record to the child's parent, guardian, custodian, or prefinalized adoptive parent pursuant to this rule, and rule 5101:2-48-16 of the Administrative Code, as applicable.